siberianfox/g2wiki/Digital-DRO.md

 	1sa | step-angle | Same as the corresponding motor on the test board 1tr | travel-per-revolution | Same as the corresponding motor on the test board 1mi | microsteps | Same as the corresponding motor on the test board 1po | polarity | Set so the steps and position go positive when the test board goes positive.
-SHould be the same as on the test board, but might not be.
+Should be the same settings as on the test board, but might not be.
 Best to test.

 ###Axis Configuration
 X is used as an example but all axes should be set.
 Only the axis mode needs to be set.